sagemath/trac_to_gh/Issue 5836.md

 # Issue 5836: Make show() immediately show an image in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5836

 Original creator: jason